Flag of Paraguay

 Three Paraguayan flags hoisted in a shopping mall in Asunción.

-The current design of the flag of Paraguay (bandera de Paraguay; Paraguái poyvi) was first adopted in 1842.
+The flag of Paraguay (bandera de Paraguay; Paraguái poyvi) was first adopted in 1842.
 Its design, a red–white–blue triband, was inspired by the colours of the French Tricolour, believed to signify independence and liberty.
-The flag is unusual because it differs on its obverse and reverse sides: the obverse of the flag shows the national coat of arms, and the reverse shows the seal of the treasury.
+The flag is unusual because it differs on its obverse and reverse sides: the obverse of the flag shows the national seal, and the reverse shows the seal of the treasury.
 It is the only national flag worldwide that has a unique design on each side.
 The flag consists of the same three horizontal colours as the flag of the Netherlands, which in turn was the inspiration for the French flag.
 It was revised in 2013 to bring the flag towards its original design.
 It has a ratio of 11:20.

 Prior to the current design, the country used two other designs: a similar one with no seal where the white stripe was slightly larger than the other two (1812–1826), and a different simple design featuring a blue field and a six-pointed white star in the upper-left corner (1826–1842).

-Description
+Symbolism and design

 Officially adopted in 1842 (following the Recomendación, i.e.: address, of the Junta gubernativa de Asunción), each side of this tricolour flag contains a horizontal tricolor of red, white and blue with the national emblem centered on the white band.
-The colours of the flag are believed to be inspired from the flag of France to show independence and liberty, and the coat of arms represents the independence of Paraguay.
+The colours of the flag are believed to be inspired from the flag of France to show independence and liberty, and the seal represents the independence of Paraguay.